TseIvan/DMOJ/README.md

 # DMOJ
 https://dmoj.ca/

-Only solution rated Senior (S) or Professional (P) and above will be posted.
+Only solution rated Senior (S) or Professional (P) that are sufficiently difficult/interesting will be posted.